NeuralVFX/wasserstein-gan/USAGE.md

 ## Other Notes

 - The random seed used to generate Z is set to the same value every time a preview iamge is generated

+- The perc argument is used to train only a small percentage of the training set, usefull for quick tests